-Date and Time: May 18, 2022
+May 18, 2022 3:00 P.M.

-3:00 P.M.
 Eastern Time

+Place:

-Place: There will be no physical location for shareholders to attend.
+There will be no physical location for shareholders to attend.
 Shareholders may only participate online by logging in virtually at ww.virtualshareholdermeeting.com/ucbi2022.

+Items of Business:

+Record Date:

+Voting by Proxy:
-Items of Business:1.
-To elect the eleven nominees listed in the accompanying Proxy Statement to our Board of Directors

-2. To approve the United Community Banks, Inc. 2022 Omnibus Equity Plan

-3. To approve, on an advisory basis, the compensation paid to our Named Executive Officers

-4. To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022

-To transact such other business as may properly be presented at the 2022 Annual Meeting of

-Shareholders or any adjournment thereof
+- 1. To elect the eleven nominees listed in the accompanying Proxy Statement to our Board of Directors - 2.
+To approve the United Community Banks, Inc. 2022 Omnibus Equity Plan - 3.
+To approve, on an advisory basis, the compensation paid to our Named Executive Officers - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 - 5.
+To transact such other business as may properly be presented at the 2022 Annual Meeting of Shareholders or any adjournment thereof

-You may vote at the meeting if you were a shareholder of record at the close of business on March received a printed copy of the proxy materials, you may also complete, sign and return the enclosed proxy card or voting instruction form by mail.
+You may vote at the meeting if you were a shareholder of record at the close of business on March 21, 2022.

+You may vote your shares by Internet or telephone as directed in the proxy materials.
+If you received a printed copy of the proxy materials, you may also complete, sign and return the enclosed proxy card or voting instruction form by mail.
 Voting in any of these ways will not prevent you from attending or voting your shares at the meeting.
 We encourage you to vote by Internet or telephone to reduce mailing and handling expenses.